wj331/OrbitalTiktok/APIGateway/README.md

 8. Response caching for identical requests.
 9. Quickly & seamlessly handles large volume of requests.
 0.032ms mean time per request across 200,000 concurrent requests during benchmarking.

+## Deliverables accomplished
+The main deliverable for this project was utilizing of the Thrift codec for Generic Call.
+Implementation for this lies under:
+* `pkg/routes/routeJSONThrift.go`
+* `pkg/genericClients/genericJSONThriftClient.go`

+Additional assignment was also accomplished.
+Implementation for the jsonproto_codec can be found [here](https://github.com/simbayippy/kitex)

+Implementation for this new codec of in this API Gateway lies under:
+* `pkg/routes/routeJSONProto.go`
+* `pkg/genericClients/genericJSONProtoClient.go`

 ## Usage
 Set-up your configurations in `configs` folder